bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-06.md

     - In this code were are using the `append` method on the `datastore.friends` list object to create a new friend record, which is itself a dictionary.
-    - You can see how we access different parts of the `request_payload` object as values in the new dictionary.
     - Finally, you can see how we use the `make_response` function to override the standard `200` response code with `201` which means a new resource was successfully created.